dnlbowers/blackjack/README.md

 This game became a bit of a passion project, but due to the steep learning curve involved with learning Javascript in a short amount of time and the fast-approaching deadline, I deemed the below to be above and beyond the required MVP needed to release the game into the public domain initially: -

   * Game sounds - shuffle noise on clicking the re-deal button, when each card dealt a single card noise and lobby sounds/music.
 The sounds could be toggled on or off via the options page.
   * Card animation - Each card dealt would slide into position as if being dealt from a deck.
-Card animation would also allow the user to see each card dealt, thus add to the user's enjoyment.
+Card animation would also allow the user to see each card dealt, thus adding to the user's enjoyment.
   * Neon color theme, which changes even the button color and the gold surround.
   * Create a deck as an array of objects to include the card image, value, and card description (suit and value).
 Creating a whole deck in this way would also allow me to control the number of decks in the stack rather than having an infinite deck.
   * Give the player a choice over ace high or low.